About BLLNAP

 THE NARRATIVE ARCHIVE PROJECT

-Through the Black Land Loss Narrative Archive Project, we intend to capture, preserve, and share stories of Black Land Loss, in the hope of inspiring public awareness, community activism, political leadership, and change.
+Through the Black Land Loss Narrative Archive Project, we intend to collect, preserve, and amplify stories of Black Land Loss, in the hope of inspiring public awareness, community activism, political leadership, and change.
 The narratives archive will form an invaluable resource for scholars, authors, historians, educators, storytellers, and change agents who wrestle with issues of restitution, reparations, racial inequity in home ownership, and the racial wealth gap.

 Through documenting stories of Black land loss, the archive will help to demonstrate the magnitude of what Black families have lost and will contribute to the national dialogue to encourage paths to restitution, rebuilding, and healing.